 View of Two Dining Rooms Belonging to Nero's Golden House

 Piranesi cites archeological and geographical evidence to support his claims, which he first elaborates in the Antichità Romane.
-Piranesi asserts that observations made by “modern writers” have not sufficiently “considered the form of the ruins, which would have been enough to dissuade them from their suppositions” [I moderni Scrittori suppongono ... senz' averne considerata la forma, la quale sarebbe bastata a ricredergli dalle loro supposizioni] (“Plan of Rome,” Roman Antiquities, no. 282).
-The assumption of his contemporaries that any sort of apse or hemicycle would automatically indicate a temple demonstrates just how “little knowledge” [poca scienza] they have of Roman architecture (ibid., no. 284).
+Piranesi asserts that modern writers have not sufficiently “considerata la forma, la quale sarebbe bastata a ricredergli dalle loro supposizioni.”The assumption of his contemporaries that any sort of apse or hemicycle would automatically indicate a temple demonstrates just how “poca scienza” they have of Roman architecture (“Pianta di Roma,” Antichità Romane, vol. 1, no. 284).
 Anyone with the most basic understanding of domestic architecture, he continues, would know that virtually all Roman buildings have such features.
-The hallmarks of ancient Temples, such as a portico or pronaos (evident, for example, in the Pantheon), Piranesi demonstrates, are notably absent.
+The hallmarks of ancient temples, such as a portico or pronaos (evident, for example, in the Pantheon), Piranesi demonstrates, are notably absent.

-The print seen above corresponds to number 62, while the main complex of the Golden House of Nero is indicated at 57 and 58.
+In addition to the formal features of the ruins, Piranesi argues that their geographical location, adjacent to the main hall of the Domus Aurea and the Colosseum, supports his revision of previous authors.
+Piranesi further elaborates this argument in his reconstruction of the Roman Forum (detail below).
+The print seen above corresponds to number 62 in the map, while the main complex of the Golden House of Nero is indicated at 57 and 58.
 The light hatching indicates Piranesi’s conjectural plan of the buildings, while the darker shading indicates the extant ruins.
-The topographical reconstruction of the Golden House, in tandem with the visual evidence provided in the three engravings of the structure in the Views of Rome, prove Piranesi's argument that this particular ruin was a natural extension of the domestic complex built by Nero (Wilton-Ely, 52).
+Piranesi’s topographical reconstruction of the Golden House, in tandem with the visual evidence provided in the three engravings of the structure in the Vedute di Roma, prove his argument that this particular ruin was a natural extension of the domestic complex built by Nero (Wilton-Ely 1978, 52).
 It should be noted that contemporaries did not agree with Piranesi’s assessment, and the building was considered to be the Temple of the Sun until only recently and has now been identified as the Temple of Venus and Roma.
-However, Piranesi’s revisions show his willingness to challenge scholarly authorities and, moreover, the ways that the textual and visual elements of the Views of Rome, which were aimed at tourists, featured in his broader archaeological arguments, written for a different audience, across the entirety of his œuvre.
+What is notable, beyond the accuracy of Piranesi’s identification, is his method of challenging scholarly authorities through the textual and visual elements of the Vedute di Roma.
 (ZL)

-To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere,
+To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.